dallascard/DWAC/README.md

 Most of the required datasets will be downloaded and preprocessed automatically.

-Please use `-h` to see additional options.
+Please use `-h` to see all available options.

 ### Requirements